ZhaoYu-Lab/JITEC/README.md

 For the results of the ablation experiment in <b/>Section 5.2</b> of the paper, you can obtain the experimental results under different configurations by executing the #test command in the setup.txt file in the folder <b/>RQ2-ablation-jitec-sdp</b>.
 Similarly, if you want to retrain and test the results, please execute the #train command directly.

-and execute the directories corresponding to train and test in setup.
+For the results in the paper <b/>Discussion</b>, you can get experimental results under different batches and seeds by executing the #test command in the setup.txt in the folder <b/>Discussion</b>.
+Similarly, if you want to retrain and test the results, please execute the #train command directly.

 We also uploaded the log file printed during the model test, which stores the performance of the model during the test.
-You can first execute the test command to verify the model performance.
-If you need to retrain the model, just execute the train command.
+If you have any questions, please contact us directly！